Cole-Beasant/rideMe/README.md

 Clone this repository and open in your code editor

-The next step is to install and activate the Python virtual environment, which can be by entering 3 scripts into the terminal of your code editor in the project's root directory (i.e. same level as manage.py)
+The next step is to install and activate the Python virtual environment, which can be done by entering 3 scripts into the terminal of your code editor in the project's root directory (i.e. same level as manage.py)

 FOR WINDOWS
 ```